 - Recommended for interview

-All previous paper Trial Court Employment Applications should be recycled.
-They can no longer be used to apply for Trial Court positions.
+All previous paper Trial Court employment applications should be recycled.
+They can’t be used to apply for Trial Court positions anymore.